 Cooking a whole chicken is really easy.
 All you have to do is unwrap it, remove the neck and gizzards (usually already separated for you – but save them for later), rinse it down well, rub the skin with salt (two tablespoons or so) and pepper (a few dashes) and a bit of vegetable oil (two tablespoons or so), then cook it.

 “How do you cook it?” is the next obvious question.
 If you have an oven or a grill, one very simple way to do it is with a can of beer.
 Just open one up, drink about half of it, then insert the can into the chicken’s cavity, open end inside the chicken.
-Then, you can literally sit the chicken on the can.
+Then, you can literally sit the chicken on the can or use a beercan chicken rack.
 Toss it on the grill over indirect heat (off to the side) or in the oven at a low temperature and cook it until you get a temperature reading of about 165 degrees Fahrenheit from the breast.
 That’s it.

 Then, just cut off the tastiest parts – most people enjoy the breasts, legs, wings, and thighs.
 Don’t worry about knowing how to cut it – just get the pieces off that you want.
 Serve it with a side vegetable, and you have cheap meal #1.